KaushikKC/Stream402/README.md

-# X402 Solana Image Payment App
+# Stream402

-**A Next.js app implementing the X402 payment protocol for image access using Solana DevNet.**
+**Stream402 - A Next.js app implementing the X402 payment protocol for image access using Solana DevNet.**

 This app demonstrates a complete implementation of the X402 payment protocol where users can upload images and access them by paying with USDC on Solana DevNet.